THIS IS HOW WE OPERATE

 knock-on effect

-Water projects are fitted with a business model and ownership structure guaranteeing operation and maintenance for at least 10 years to come.
-This often means that users pay a small contribution for the water fetched at the facility, funds that are being used as savings for future repairs or even expansion.
+Water projects are fitted with a business model and ownership structure.
+This often means that users pay a small contribution for the water fetched at the facility, funds that are being used as savings for future repairs.

 Active projects